Dear All,

 From India, Mumbai

-1) You can write a letter calling the employee to report for duty
+1) You can write a letter calling the employee to report for duty.
+Also, mention in the said letter that he has to serve the notice period.

-3) Do mention that his absence for duty amounts to misconduct and separate action will be taken for it
+2) Do mention that his absence for duty amounts to misconduct and separate action will be taken for it.

 From India, Tiruchchirappalli

-Other than this mere sending reminder that his FFS and final clearance will remain on hold won't give any relief to employer.
+Other than this, merely sending a reminder that his FFS and final clearance will remain on hold won't give any relief to the employer.
 Rather, you can hold the above without intimating to him.
 Delayed tactics.

 From India, Calcutta

-These days most of the jobs are contractual and as such one-month notice from either side for a 11-month conract is mentioned in the appointment letter/conract document.
+These days, most of the jobs are contractual, and as such, a one-month notice from either side for an 11-month contract is mentioned in the appointment letter/contract document.

-If the appointment is casual in nature then no notice is required, as he walked in so he walks out and the empoyee/employer should have no grievance against each other.
+If the appointment is casual in nature, then no notice is required.
+As he walked in, so he walks out, and the employee/employer should have no grievance against each other.

-If the appointment is for a longer period or the period is not taken into account then in case of walking out without notice then the usual action of governing corprate/industrial/labour rules apply and the pay for the period of no work for the period of notice is deducted from his last salary/other eductions/insurance/deposits can be made without any problem.
+If the appointment is for a longer period or the period is not taken into account, then in case of walking out without notice, the usual action of governing corporate/industrial/labor rules apply, and the pay for the period of no work for the notice period is deducted from his last salary/other deductions/insurance/deposits can be made without any problem.

 From India, Delhi